wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+= 3.2.1 =
+* Added a checking mechanism that ensures the animation effects only get applied once, even on some WordPress pages that strangely tried to call the javascript twice

 = 3.2 =
 * Introduced [bg_faq_start] and [bg_faq_end] shortcodes to allow users to apply drop down effects to only certain parts of the page.
 This allows for more complicated layouts, such as a page that has lots of headings but only a few that need the dropdown text, or nested dropdowns.